mvolkmann/MyUnixEnv/notes/GoNotes.md

 Note that a GitHub path is not specified because we are not planning to share this module with others.

-Create a file named `main.go` with the following content:
+Create the file `main.go` with the following content:

 ```go
 package main